What Every Woman Needs To Know About Fertility Struggles, From A Doctor

 Finally, it includes an environmental detoxification—now is the time to get rid of cleaning products, makeup, and moisturizers with chemicals like phthalates and parabens, oxybenzone, BPA, and BPS.
 It's more effective to stop using toxic products now than during your pregnancy.

 This is the time to focus on you and your overall health and well-being, not to fixate on getting pregnant like your life depends on it.
-Stress is one of the No. 1 drivers of digestive issues, autoimmune disease, PMS and irregular cycles, and infertility.
+Stress is one of the No. 1 drivers of digestive issues, autoimmune disease, PMS and irregular cycles, and fertility challenges.
 If you are chronically stressed and anxious, not sleeping well, and exhausted, you need to begin to learn stress management tools like mindful breathing, yoga, and meditation.
 You’ll need these tools more than ever once you’re a mom, so now is the time to practice them.
 My course on stress is a great place to start.

 5. Start your engines (aka your prenatal nutrients).